NisargaKumar/Real-Time-Object-Detection-with-Voice-Alerts/README.md

 - Install Required Libraries:
     Open your terminal or command prompt and run:
     pip install opencv-python cvzone pyttsx3 tensorflow

 **3. Create Your Project Structure**

 - Create a New Directory:
-  - Create a folder for your project: mkdir real-time-object-detection cd real-time-object-detection
+  - Create a folder for your project:
+      mkdir real-time-object-detection
+      cd real-time-object-detection

 - Add Model Files:
     Place the downloaded .h5 model file and the labels text file into the project directory, organizing them into a folder called MyModel.

 **4. Write the Main Script**

 - Create main.py:
     In the project directory, create a file named main.py

+ **5. Run the Project**

+- Run the Main Script:
+    python main.py

+**6. Test the System**

+- Use Your Webcam:
+    Point your webcam/Droidcam on your phone towards the objects.
+The system should detect the objects and provide voice alerts based on the detected objects.